Your Road Map to Breaking Free From Chronic Pain

 Pain is an alarm system

 Pain is an alarm to a sensation from the environment received by the brain that is being interpreted as a threat to your body.
 At the time of an injury, a subconscious part of the brain will sense tissue irritation/inflammation in an area and signal the sensation of pain to your conscious parts of the brain.
 As the inflammation/irritation resolves, the pain signal to the conscious levels of the brain stops (note the black arrows in the figure below).
+It’s a good thing we have pain.
+It helps us to survive and helps us to not do silly things like touch a hot stove.

 Pain is related to your brain’s map of the area